nurmaso/byrding/README.md

-# react-hook-store
+# nurmaso/store

-The react hook store is a project inspired by pinia, a vue store plugin.
+The nurmaso/store is a project inspired by pinia, a vue store plugin.
 It trys to mimic the native js assignment handling for store components inside of react.

 ## How to use

-1. `npm i react-hook-store`
+1. `npm i nurmaso/store`
 1. Create a store structure (for larger projects I prefer mind maps)
 1. Create your first store